 Update (August 18, 2008)

-I cannot but point out two recommendable books on that matter as well: On the one hand the “classic” from Steve Souders, High Performance Web Sites (I should write more about the book), on the other hand recently published Website Optimization by Andy King, who reveals some more facts on the book website.
+I cannot but point out two recommendable books on this matter as well: On the one hand the “classic” from Steve Souders, High Performance Web Sites (I should write more about the book), on the other hand recently published Website Optimization by Andy King, who shares more performance tips on the book website.

 Hi Jens, thanks for the sum-up and the link to my performance article.
 Just yesterday I blogged about the performance rules Nate Koechley gave in his presentation in London two weeks ago.
 Some of them are new, others just deepen the understanding for performance optimization.